Biker poetry: Background

 Poets such as Hunter S. Thompson are credited with writing biker poetry, playing no small part in the genus by popularizing a literary movement that focused on the biker lifestyle when he released Hell's Angels: The Strange and Terrible Saga of the Outlaw Motorcycle Gangs.

 Overview

 Biker poetry often embraces form, and may include fixed verse, free verse, folk song, concrete poetry, poetry slam and even "Baiku", a form of Haiku.
 Notable biker poets include Diane Wakoski, who authored a collection known as The motorcycle betrayal poems.
 Writers such as Colorado T. Sky and K Peddlar Bridges work with experimental poetry, however the biker genre tends to work with form, especially rhyming verse.
 Groups such as The Highway Poets Motorcycle Club have an international membership.
 The genre is a regular feature in many motorcycle magazines and motorcycle rallies.

 Biker poets often use pseudonyms.
-These include "The Holy Ranger" (Dr. Martin Jack Rosenblum), "Wild Bill, the Alaskan Biker Poet" (William B Rogers), "Ironhorse Writer" (Laurence P. Scerri), "Gypsypashn" (Betsy Lister), "Biker Jer" (Jerry Sawinski) and "Joe Go" (Jose Gouveia).
+These include "The Holy Ranger" (Dr. Martin Jack Rosenblum), "Wild Bill, the Alaskan Biker Poet" (William B Rogers), "Gypsypashn" (Betsy Lister), "Biker Jer" (Jerry Sawinski) and "Joe Go" (Jose Gouveia).